Doprez/Doprez.Stride/README.md

  - GetYAngleToTarget(OtherEntity) get the angle to the target entity.
  - GetComponent() similar to Unity.
 Unlike Strides default Get() this one will also be able to grab non EntityComponent classes like Interfaces.
  - GetComponents() similar to Unity.
 Unlike Strides default Get() this one will also be able to grab non EntityComponent classes like Interfaces as an IEnumerable.
- - WorldPosition() a faster way to get the world position
+ - WorldPosition() an easier way to get the world position.

 ## ModelComponent